nononovak/otwadvent2018-ctfwriteup/day6.md

 -rw-r--r--  1 john john    6 Dec 14 22:11 user.name
 ```

-I chose to experiment with the user `Timmy` as this name was found in the pcap file and contained the most messages to-from the server.
+I chose to experiment with the user `Timmy` as this name was found in the pcap file and contained the most messages to and from the server.
-With all of this setup, I connected client to server over localhost and captured some traffic.
+With all of this setup, I connected `client` to `server` over localhost and captured some traffic.
 I then wrote a python script to decrypt and parse out the commands captured.
 The script and output are shown below:

 ```python
 # protoc -I=. --python_out=. ./udpsanta.proto